monika-der/MR-Exporter/README.md

 # MR Exporter

-MR Exporter is a Python script that fetches merge requests from GitLab and posts them to a Google Sheet using Sheety.
+MR Exporter is a Python script that fetches merge requests from GitLab from the last 30 days and posts them to a Google Sheet using Sheety.

 ## Prerequisites